 Defence families are warmly welcomed at St Monica’s.

-St. Monica’s is fortunate to have a Defence Transition Aide who provides support to children of Australian Defence Force (ADF) members and their families, particularly during their transition into and out of a school on posting or during parental absences due to deployment, exercises or courses.
+St. Monica’s is fortunate to have a Defence School Mentor who provides support to children of Australian Defence Force (ADF) members and their families, particularly during their transition into and out of a school on posting or during parental absences due to deployment, exercises or courses.

 The mentor assists ADF parents and children to become familiar with the school and its facilities, co-ordinating appropriate welcoming and farewelling activities for ADF children involving the school community, and monitoring ADF children’s personal issues such as friendship, peer groups and classroom difficulties. classroom difficulties.